-UI and UX mean in digital age
+UI and UX Role in the Digital Age

-What is the work of a UX and UI designer?
+What Is the Work of a UX and UI Designer?

 It wouldn’t be fair to state that a UX designer works in a style and manner different from a UI designer.
 In reality, the responsibilities of UX and UI designers are usually mixed and sometimes performed by a single person.